Investor's Business Daily's Market Pulse Fails as a Market Timing Indicator

-(Note: This review was first published on July 6th, 2013, and has been updated here on Jan 4, 2016.
-Our original conclusions have been proven correct, and the IBD ETF Strategy has gone on to deliver negative returns for its followers, during a strong bull market.)
+(Note: This review was first published on July 6th, 2013, and has been updated here, 4 years later, on July 6, 2017.
+Our original conclusions have been proven correct, and the IBD ETF Strategy has gone on to deliver poor returns for its followers, during a strong bull market.)

 (see critique below)

 While the C, A, N, S, L, and I are all fundamental analysis related, the "M" is essentially a technical analysis check.
-The "M" in CAN-SLIM refers to "Market Direction", or trend, and is published daily on the front page of Investor's Business Daily, in the Market Pulse section of The Big Picture.
-The Current Outlook (M) is determined by a running tally of Accumulation days (indices UP, in high volume) and Distribution days (indices DOWN in high volume).
+The "M" in CAN-SLIM refers to "Market Direction", or trend, and is published daily in Investor's Business Daily, in the Market Pulse section of The Big Picture.
+The Current Outlook (M) is determined by a running tally of Accumulation days (indices UP, in high volume) and Distribution days (indices DOWN in high volume), then subjected to some subjective committee review.
 Many CAN SLIM practitioners use IBD's Current Outlook as a market timing signal.